The federal minimum wage is $7.25 an hour.

-The federal minimum wage for tipped employees, such as waiters, waitresses, nail salon workers or parking attendants is: $2.13
+The federal minimum wage is $7.25 an hour and minimum wage for tipped employees, such as waiters, waitresses, nail salon workers or parking attendants is $2.13 an hour.

 The minimum wage of the past was a stronger standard, providing significantly more buying power than it does today.
 In 1938 President Franklin D. Roosevelt first created the minimum wage at 25 cents an hour.
 Adjusted for inflation, that would be worth about $4.00 an hour today.
 The minimum wage had its lowest buying power in 1948, when it was worth about $3.81 in today’s dollars.
 The value of the minimum wage rose relatively steadily until its value reached a high point in 1968, when it was $1.60 an hour.
 Thereafter, it suffered dramatic erosion as Congress failed to adequately correct for inflation over time.
 Today the minimum wage is worth 66% of its value in 1968.
 The minimum wage in 1968 would be worth $10.95 today when adjusted for inflation.

-Minimum Wage workers are:
+Minimum wage workers are:

 35 years old on average